marcpybus/var-node/README.md

 As the name suggests, traffic is simply passed through the WAF without being decrypted and sent to port 5000 of the server hosting the Docker setup.
 This is the simplest configuration as it doesn't require the IT administrator to reconfigure the WAF each time the certificates are renewed.
 This option places more responsibility on the person managing the node, as any hypothetical malicious traffic would also be redirected to the node.
 However, it is considered more secure against third party manipulation and doesn't require maintenance by the WAF administrator.

 #### SSL bridging/offloading
 This option requires the WAF to be configured with the network's CA and server certificates to provide SSL encryption and perform client verification during the SSL bridging/offloading process.
 Traffic is then redirected to port 5000 on the server hosting the Docker setup.
 In addition, nginx should be configured to only accept requests from the WAF's IP, which would prevent the variant server from being queried from within the institution's private network or LAN.
 As mentioned above, any reissuance of certificates would require the intervention of the WAF administrator.
-This configuration could be more easily manipulated by a third party (i.e. the WAF administrator) and is considered a less secure option.
+This configuration could be more easily manipulated by a third party (i.e. WAF administrator) and is considered a less secure option.

 ### Credit
 @marcpybus